livepoll/live-poll-docs/srs.md

 ### 1.5 Overview
 The following chapters are structured in the following way: In the next chapter, the Overall Description, our vision is described and the Use Case Diagramm gives an overview over the expected functionality.
-The third chapter provides more detailed information of the requirements.
-First the expected functions of the Live-Poll aplication are presented.
-After that further requirements like usability, reliability or performance are listed.
-In the last chapter youn will find supporting informations.
+The third chapter provides more detailed information about the requirements.
+First, the expected functions of the Live-Poll application are presented.
+After that, further requirements like usability, reliability or performance are listed.
+In the last chapter you can find supporting information.
 ## 2. Overall Description
 ### 2.1 Vision
 Live-Poll is the vision of an open-source live-polling application that you can use totally free, no matter if you’re a private person, school, university, society, small or big business etc. Our idea arose from the lack of free live voting/polling software on the Internet that has a nice user flow and is easy to use.